-You get the physiological benefits of a long run, not during, but after the workout.
-You deal with the pain and than while you sleep you reap the benefits.
-If you want to know more about this I strongly encourage you to read up on supercompensation.
+Remember, the benefits come from after the workout itself, not before.
+So, you deal with the pain and then while you sleep you reap the benefits.
+I strongly encourage you to read up on supercompensation.

 The more oxygen you can bring to your muscles, the better your performance will be.

-Look at anyone who does something successfully, they have practised it over and over.
+People that are great at what they do are that way for a reason.
 The long run is the key component in making you a stronger runner.

 Strength in distance

-Well, it may still be hard considering it is an all-out effort, but how much more prepared and confident will that Soldier be knowing he or she has done what the others have not been committed enough to do?
-It’s a no-brainer!
+How much more prepared and confident will that Soldier be knowing he or she has done what the others have not been committed enough to do?

-My coach, Lisa Rainsberger, while a part of the Army World Class Athlete Program, always stressed to me the importance of the long run.
+My coach, Lisa Rainsberger, while a part of the Army World Class Athlete Program, always stressed to me the importance of training for long periods of time.

 Length time spent at goal pace

-You should never run hard early on in your long runs, start easy, build the foundation, than gradually lengthen and speed up the effort in your weekly long run.
+You should never run hard early on in your long runs.
+So, start easy and build the foundation.
+Then, gradually lengthen and speed up the effort in your weekly long run.

-Distance can start as little as 4 miles building up to as far as 25 miles.
-Lisa, the last american female to win the Boston Marathon, understands this very well.
+So, distance can start as little as 4 miles building up to as far as 25 miles.
+Lisa, the last American female to win the Boston Marathon, understands this very well.
 She won with a time of 2.34.04.
-No American has won since 1985.

 Lastly, look at the great runners, what do they do?
 What characteristic do they possess?
 They are consistent, persistent and lastly, they run long!

-The long run was the one training tool I had and utilized religiously, week after week, to drop my marathon best time from 2.43.36 to 2.19.35.
+The long run was the one training tool I used to drop my marathon best time from 2.43.36 to 2.19.35.